-Students participating in the track will 1) conduct independent experiments 2) improve critical thinking 3) analyze research literature 4) master laboratory techniques and 5) effectively manage their time.
+Students participating in the track will 1) conduct independent experiments 2) improve critical thinking 3) analyze research literature 4) effectively manage their time.
 Their track is primarily intended for students with significant interest in completing post-graduate research fellowships or in obtaining industrial research positions.
 The track program will be comprised of four main components:

-- Coursework: Students will complete two elective courses, one in research methods and techniques and the other in independent research. - Experiential education: Students will apply their knowledge in a research focused elective APPE rotation. - Industrial and Research Fellowship preparation: Students will participate in a workshop intended to prepare them to apply for research positions. - Presentation of research: Students will disseminate the results of their research at the Spring Celebration of Scholarship event or at another venue.
+- Coursework: Students will complete at least 3 credit hours of PHRM 482 Independent Research. - Experiential education: Students will apply their knowledge in a research focused elective APPE rotation. - Industrial and research fellowship preparation: Students will participate in a workshop intended to prepare them to apply for research positions. - Presentation of research: Students will disseminate the results of their research at a local, state, or national venue.

-This program is designed to provide track participants with the necessary guidance, experiences, and core knowledge to obtain and succeed in a laboratory research position.
+This program is designed to provide track participants with the necessary guidance, experiences, and core knowledge to obtain and succeed in a research position.